christoph-fricke/nim-game/README.md

   each time the computer plays a move.
 They could be sped up by exposing a global variable that changes how long computers think and could be changed through "page evaluations" in Playwright.
+- Apart from the `calculateMove` action, the computer actors are currently identical.
+Given that their state-flow does not have to be identical and I wanted to focus on showcasing multiple actors, I decided to keep them separated.
+Alternatively, they could be refactored to a single actor with a `calculateMove` dependency function, which would then be provided by the `computerFactory` based on the strategy that should be chosen for the given difficulty.
 - The created actor architecture is a decent foundation to distribute the game between a server and clients to enable multiplayer.
 However, it requires further decoupling of the game-manager from the UI and the development of a